Wi-Fi speaker pairs well with Yamaha receivers, Apple AirPlay

 If you have two WX-010 speakers handy, you can pair them for stereo sound.
 Unfortunately this involves pressing a certain sequence of buttons on the speakers themselves, which didn't work for me at first.
 I found I had to factory reset both the router and the speakers (by pressing more buttons), and I needed to remove all Sonos speakers from the network before it would function.
 Yamaha assured me most users don't have the same problem, but either way pairing was a more complex process than on competitors.

-After reviewing the Sonos One ($299.00 at Apollo Hi Fi) speaker and its new app, I've come to the conclusion that multiroom apps in general are too unwieldy.
+After reviewing the Sonos One ($199.00 at Amazon.com) speaker and its new app, I've come to the conclusion that multiroom apps in general are too unwieldy.
 Sonos, Yamaha and others should take a cue from the excellent high-end Roon software.

 Discuss Yamaha MusicCast WX-010